mdgrossi/resume-quarto-moderncv/README.md

 #### Miscellaneous

-The resume and CV file names are passed to `resumefilename` and `cvfilename`, respectively (do not include a file extension.)
+The r&egrave;sum&egrave; and CV file names are passed to `resumefilename` and `cvfilename`, respectively (do not include a file extension.)
 These are used to create hyperlinks to the `pdf` and `docx` files.

 ### Customization

 #### Rendering `html` and `docx`

-Resume and CV renderings can be customized in `resume.qmd` and `cv.qmd` Quarto markdown files, respectively.
-The most important elements to modify are the `output-file` arguments in the front matter under `resume-pdf` and `docx` in `resume.qmd` to specify the name of the resume file the produced, and under `cv-pdf` and `docx` in `cv.qmd` to specify the name of the CV file to be produced.
+R&egrave;sum&egrave; and CV renderings can be customized in `resume.qmd` and `cv.qmd` Quarto markdown files, respectively.
+The most important elements to modify are the `output-file` arguments in the front matter under `resume-pdf` and `docx` in `resume.qmd` to specify the name of the r&egrave;sum&egrave; file the produced, and under `cv-pdf` and `docx` in `cv.qmd` to specify the name of the CV file to be produced.

 The body of these markdown files controls the `html` and `docx` renderings.
 One may wish to  add, remove, or rearrange sections to either document, or change header names.
 In addition, any social or web media omitted from the `contact` section in `_contents.yml` should be removed or commented out in these files to prevent errors during rendering if `html` and/or `docx` renderings are desired.
 The current version of this template does not handle these entries conditionally.